 Step 3: Gather evidence to make the business case

 - After identifying the challenges within your organization and how employee survey software works to improve them, you’ll need to transform facets of this decision into data points.
 For starters, you’ll want to go back to those problematic components of the organization and conduct feedback surveys to pull data to be used in your pitch.

-- Tracking and responding to employee feedback in real-time improves business results and workplace culture.
+- Tracking and responding to employee feedback in real time improves business results and workplace culture.
 It’s that simple.
-Your internal pain points are likely to be different than other companies.
+Your internal pain points are likely to be different from other companies.
 Still, there are some common reasons for ensuring your employee engagement survey tool is integrated into your HR system:

 - Annual engagement surveys are not enough.
 59% of companies solicit employee feedback more than once a year and capture engagement data from other sources in addition to their annual engagement survey.

 - 89% of HR leaders surveyed agree that ongoing peer feedback and check-ins positively impact their organizations.